 - EarthBound, with its more modern varieties of Standard Status Effects, has cold remedies that cure the common cold, and wet towels that cure sunstroke.

-- In Nethack delayed action petrification can be cured by ingesting anything which is acidic, which for some reason includes lizard corpses, which conveniently never rot away like other corpses do.
+- Delayed action petrification can be cured by ingesting anything which is acidic, which for some reason includes lizard corpses, which conveniently never rot away like other corpses do.